breadboard-ai/breadboard/DEVELOPING.md

 - Open the directory of the package (or several of them) in VSCode
 - Write some code
 - Make ESLint and TypeScript live-compiler happy (no errors show up in the PROBLEMS window)
-- Run `npx turbo build` to build the code.
+- Run `npm run build` to build the code.
 - Run your code with `node .` or whatever is the right way to run it.
 For convenience, create an [npm script](https://docs.npmjs.com/cli/v9/using-npm/scripts) to combine building and running.
 See example here.
 - Go to the “Write some code” step.